2023 Walk & Serve

 Where is it located?

-The event is held inside the Ganyard and Edward Buildings on the Franklin County Fair Grounds.
+The event will be held inside of the Ganyard and Edward Buildings on the Franklin County Fair Grounds.
 The buildings are located next to one another.
-The amount of space is just right for you to Walk & Serve!
+The amount of space is just right for you to Walk and Serve!

 What should I do when I am there?